Ted Dushinski

-Ted J. Dushinski (November 10, 1943 – October 24, 2005) was a former defensive back for the Saskatchewan Roughriders of the Canadian Football League.
+Ted J. Dushinski (November 10, 1943 – October 24, 2005) was a former defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early days

 Ted Dushinski was born in Ituna, Saskatchewan in 1943.
 Dushinski loved hockey when younger, playing junior hockey with the Saskatoon Quakers as a young boy.
 He continued playing senior hockey during the off-season even after joining a pro football team, only stopping when football coach Eagle Keys requested it in case of injury.

 Dushinski played junior football with the Saskatoon Hilltops before joining the Saskatchewan Roughriders in 1965.